KylieZC/MechaCar_Statistical_Analysis/README.md

 3. In your description, address the following questions:
 What metric or metrics are you going to test?
 Production year

-What is the null hypothesis or alternative hypothesis? null hypothesis: There is a statistical difference in the distributions of vehicle class across different production year. alternative hypothesis: There is NOT a statistical difference in the distributions of vehicle class across different production year.
+### What is the null hypothesis or alternative hypothesis?
+**Null hypothesis**: There is a statistical difference in the distributions of vehicle class across different production year.
+**Alternative hypothesis**: There is NOT a statistical difference in the distributions of vehicle class across different production year.

-What statistical test would you use to test the hypothesis?
+### What statistical test would you use to test the hypothesis?
 And why?
-We will use the Chi-square test.
+We will use the **Chi-square test**.
 It will identify statistical differences between means of distributions from multiple samples.

-What data is needed to run the statistical test?
+### What data is needed to run the statistical test?
 We will use the frequency of producing different types of cars in the past two years.